Illinois Compiled Statutes

 operation of the Plan, as are necessary or proper to implement this Act.

-liability on the part of any member or employee of the board or the
+liability on the part of any member or employee of the Board, the

-Department, and no cause of action of any nature may arise against them,
+Department, or the Director, both as regulator and as rehabilitator or liquidator, and no cause of action of any nature may arise against them,

 for any action taken or omission made by them in the performance of their